-This desk has ample storage with three deep drawers and a nice, wide top.
-It would be the perfect addition for those of us with resolutions to get organized (ahem).
-The legs are shaped in the X that is so popular in furniture now!
+The free plans to build a Bicknell writing desk feature ample storage with three deep drawers and a nice, wide top.
+It would be the perfect addition for those of us who need to get organized (ahem).
+The legs are shaped in the X style that is so popular in furniture now!

 - 1-1/4″ pocket hole screws

 - Edge banding for the plywood, if desired